Fred-Sheppard/Safety-In-Numbers/README.md

 To read about my implementation, check out the [report](https://github.com/Fred-Sheppard/Safety-In-Numbers/releases/tag/v1.0.0) submitted to ISE.

+The most important class is src/WeatherAPI.
+This contains the code running on the Pi at home which queries and uploads the forecast data into a database.
+The other classes consist of helper classes and scripts related to databases and data comparison.

 ## Results

 *Note: Throughout this section, "range" refers to the length of time into the future each model predicts.*